way-cooler/way-cooler/README.md

 **Master is not usable for production**.
 There are old versions of Way Cooler that do work, however:

+* Is written in Rust and must be built with `cargo`.
 * They use an old framework, [wlc][], and thus are very limited and buggy.
 * Was not designed to emulate Awesome, but instead has [i3][] tiling and its own (very incomplete) Lua libraries.